mixu/minitask/docs/cache.md

 ## Supporting methods

-- `Cache.on('outdated', function(file) { ... });` emitted when a file is invalidated
-  - file-related result files that reside in the cache folder and any metadata is cleaned up on invalidation
 - `Cache.hash(str)` returns a hashed version of a string.
 - `cache.filepath()` returns a path to a random file that's inside the cache.
 Note: called on instance.